ShapeShifter499/LG_Volt-CM_13_Manifest/README.md

 $ mkdir -p ~/android/.repo/local_manifest
 $ wget -S https://raw.githubusercontent.com/ShapeShifter499/LG_Volt-CM_13_Manifest/master/lg_volt.xml -O ~/android/.repo/local_manifest/lg_volt.xml

+#### Now grab all the source files!
+Run at the root of the source directory.
+$ repo sync

+#### Since I'm running a version 8 of java.
+Enable experimental OpenJDK 1.8 support in CyanogenMod 13.0 (not available in earlier version).
+To enable OpenJDK 1.8 support, add this line to your $HOME/.bashrc file
+export EXPERIMENTAL_USE_JAVA8=true.

+#### Change some git variables so the build correctly identifies who you are, run the following at the root of source.
+(Optional)
+$ git config --global user.name "Your Name"
+$ git config --global user.email "Your Email"

+#### Make sure the environment is setup
+$ source build/envsetup.sh

 #### Setup CCACHE to speed up things.
 Run from root of source.
 $ export USE_CCACHE=1
 $ export CCACHE_DIR=/<path_of_your_choice>/.ccache